JNingWei/Image_Filter/README.md

 ## Introduction

-There are 11 filters to choose:
+There are 11 filters can choose:

 - [x] 1.
 Naive_Filter
 - [x] 2.
 Sharpness_Center_Filter